undersfx/sndslib/README.md

 ---

+## Requirements

+To install SNDS you need:

+- Python 3.6 or later

 ## Installation

 SNDSLIB has no external dependencies.
-It runs just with python 3.6 or higher.
+You get it with the package installer:

 ```bash
 pip install sndslib